meom-group/tutos/gricad/README.md

 * Once your account is created, you have to join an already existing project (for now MEOM users are all gathered in pr-data-ocean) : log in to perseus, click on join a project and find pr-data-ocean in the list
 * Once you are accepted in the group, you can now proceed to log to the clusters and compute

-### Documentation and support
-* go through the documentation : https://gricad-doc.univ-grenoble-alpes.fr
-* contact sos-calcul-gricad@univ-grenoble-alpes.fr for any question

 ### Log in easily

 * The connections to the clusters go through a bastion, so if you want to access dahu (for CPU) or bigfoot (for GPU) you first have to connect to rotule or trinity :